vlazed/StopMotionHelper/TUTORIAL_2.md

 2. Audio playback, and
 3. Motion Paths.

 Although the keyframe settings float above the timeline, it is not moveable.
-However, the motion paths settings are moveable.
-Also note that one can access the motion path settings by navigating to the Settings button and clicking the button that says "Motion Paths" (between "Ghost transparency" and "Physics Recorder").
+Also note that one can access the motion path settings by navigating to the Settings button and clicking the button that says **"Motion Paths"** (between "Ghost transparency" and "Physics Recorder").
 The audio playback user interface are new features added by the [SMG4 team](https://github.com/smg4tech/StopMotionHelper), from Version 0.1.0.

 From the screenshot, we will introduce the new features, naturally stepping through the user interface from the left ot the right.